 Utility Users Tax.
 The City imposes a 7.5% tax on users of gas, electricity and telephone, as well as cellular telephone services for billing addresses within the City.
 The tax is not applicable to State, County, or City agencies, or to insurance companies and banks.
 Some of the factors affecting this revenue stream include consumer demand for these utilities, legislative and regulatory action, rate changes, and the evolution of technology.
-Approximately 70% of the utility users tax revenue is generated from utility usage by commercial and industrial customers, and the City is currently projecting a 50% decline in this category for the duration of fiscal year 2019-20, due to mandated closures of businesses due to COVID-19, which amounts to a 9% annualized reduction in overall utility users tax revenue.
+Approximately 62% of the utility users tax revenue is generated from utility usage from gas and electric services and 38% from telecommunications during fiscal year 2019-20.
+For fiscal year 2020-21, utility users tax revenue totaled \$13.8 million, which was \$0.3 million or 2.4% more than the \$13.5 million received in fiscal year 2019-20.
+Utility users tax is projected to level off in fiscal years 2021-22 and 2022-23, respectively.

 Business License Tax.
 The City requires all businesses within the City to be licensed and imposes a business license tax on all business locations and a new license registration fee on applicants for a new license.
 The annual tax is generally determined based on the type of business and the business's gross receipts.
 The tax rate varies between \$0.60 per \$1,000 gross receipts for grocers, on the low end, and \$50.00 per \$1,000 gross receipts for adult cannabis sales on the high end.
 Most types of businesses are required to pay a minimum tax of at least \$51 per year.
 The overall revenue from this tax is dependent on the number of license renewals each year and the growth of businesses and industries within the City and the Bay Area more generally.
-During fiscal year 2018-19, business license taxes increased by 7.4% from fiscal year 2017-18, primarily due to a business license taxes on recreational cannabis, which was a new tax in fiscal year 2018-19.
+The City is currently projecting an increase by 5% in fiscal year 2022-23.